Neuro-Oncology

 If a neonate has proven or presumed congenital syphilis, aqueous crystalline penicillin G is preferred.
 The dosage should be based on chronologic, not gestational, age.
 The recommended dosage is 100,000 to 150,000 U/kg per day (given as 50,000 U/kg/dose intravenously every 12 hours during the first 7 days and then every 8 hours thereafter for a total of 10 days).
 Alternately, some experts recommend aqueous procaine penicillin G (50,000 U/kg/dose once a day, intramuscularly) for 10 days.
 If more than 1 day of therapy is missed, the entire course should be restarted.

-Asymptomatic infants born to mothers whose treatment for syphilis may have been inadequate (See Table 4) should be fully evaluated and treated with aqueous crystalline or procaine penicillin G for 10 days.
+Asymptomatic infants born to mothers whose treatment for syphilis may have been inadequate should be fully evaluated and treated with aqueous crystalline or procaine penicillin G for 10 days.
 Some experts treat with a single dose of 50,000 U/kg of benzathine penicillin G intramuscularly if the clinical and laboratory evaluation, including CSF findings and x-rays (long bones and chest), was normal and the follow-up can be ensured.

 Asymptomatic infants born to mothers whose treatment for syphilis was adequate should be examined and followed monthly until their serologic test results become negative.
 If adequate follow-up is not feasible, some experts recommend treating these infants with a single dose of benzathine penicillin.

 Infants over 1 month of age with possible congenital syphilis or who have neurologic involvement should be treated with aqueous crystalline penicillin, 200,000 to 300,000 U/kg per day, intravenously (administered every 4-6 hours), for 10 days.
 This regimen should also be used to treat children older than 2 years of age who have late and previously untreated congenital syphilis.
 Further, some experts also suggest giving such patients a single dose of benzathine penicillin G, 50,000 U/kg, intramuscularly, after 10 days of intravenous aqueous penicillin.
-If the CSF examination and CSF-VDRL are negative, some experts would recommend treating with 3 weekly doses of benzathine penicillin G 50,000 U/kg (02).
+If the CSF examination and CSF-VDRL are negative, some experts recommend treating with three weekly doses of benzathine penicillin G 50,000 U/kg (02).

-After appropriate therapy for congenital syphilis, follow-up should be performed on both symptomatic and asymptomatic neonates (50).
+After appropriate therapy for congenital syphilis, follow-up should be performed on both symptomatic and asymptomatic neonates (60).
 A careful physical examination should be performed at 2, 4, 6, and 12 months of age.
 Nontreponemal serologic testing should be performed every 2 to 3 months until the test becomes negative or the titer has decreased by at least 4-fold.
-After successful treatment for congenital syphilis, titers should decline by 3 months and become nonreactive by 6 months.
-If titers increase, fail to decline, or are still present after 6 to 12 months after initial treatment, the infant should be reevaluated, including CSF examination, and retreated with parenteral penicillin G for 10 days (02).
+After successful treatment of congenital syphilis, titers should decline by 3 months and become nonreactive by 6 months.
+If titers increase, fail to decline, or are still present 6 to 12 months after initial treatment, the infant should be reevaluated, including CSF examination, and retreated with parenteral penicillin G for 10 days (02).

 Although rare, congenital syphilis should be considered in the differential diagnosis of nonimmune fetal hydrops (due to fetal anemia), which, in severe cases, can result in stillbirth or neonatal death.
-Doppler flow studies showing increased peak systolic velocity in the middle cerebral artery is strongly suggestive of fetal anemia, the severity of which can then be confirmed by cordocentesis.
-Chen and colleagues reviewed the published cases of syphilitic nonimmune hydrops and reported successful outcome with intrauterine transfusion in a case of nonimmune hydrops due to congenital syphilis (19).
+Doppler flow studies showing increased peak systolic velocity in the middle cerebral artery strongly suggest fetal anemia, the severity of which can then be confirmed by cordocentesis.
+Chen and colleagues reviewed the published cases of syphilitic nonimmune hydrops and reported a successful outcome with intrauterine transfusion in a case of nonimmune hydrops due to congenital syphilis (19).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Ms. Stang of Tulane University School of Medicine has no relevant financial relationships to disclose.
+Dr. Lanska of the University of Wisconsin School of Medicine and Public Health and the Medical College of Wisconsin has no relevant financial relationships to disclose.

 See ProfileNearly 3,000 illustrations, including video clips of neurologic disorders.